Fleas Or Bed Bugs? What's Invading Your Home?

 Types of Bites

 Are the bites your family has random and red, covering all parts of your bodies?
 Or are the bites more uniform in design and located only on the lower extremities.
-Bed bugs thrive in mattresses and bedding and are known to bite anywhere they please.
+Bed bugs thrive in mattresses and bedding and are known to bite anywhere.
 Fleas are more predictable in their bite patterns and typically only attack the lower legs and ankles.

-Both bed bug and flea bites are hard, red, irritating, and itchy.
-Bed bug bites often don't cause pain at onset but can become problematic later, while flea bites cause immediate pain and irritation.
-If you or your family members are allergic to the pests, bite areas will be hard, swollen, and hot to the touch.
+Both bed bug and flea bites are hard, red, irritated, and itchy.
+Bed bug bites often don't cause pain at first but can become problematic later, while flea bites cause immediate pain and irritation.
+If you or your family members are allergic, the bite areas will be hard, swollen, and hot to the touch.
 Bites can also cause nausea or other serious symptoms.